isomerpages/govtech-life-covid/_pages/resiliencebudget.md

 These 3 Budgets all build upon and reinforce each other.
 Together, they provide economic measures and additional support for every Singaporean to ride through COVID-19.

-1. All measures in the Resilience Budget summarised.
-Additional support for every Singaporean. <a href='https://www.singaporebudget.gov.sg/docs/default-source/budget_2020/download/pdf/fy2020_supplementary_audience_centric_Infographic.pdf'>Click here</a> to find out more.
+1. All measures in the Resilience Budget summarised. <a href='https://www.singaporebudget.gov.sg/docs/default-source/budget_2020/download/pdf/fy2020_supplementary_audience_centric_Infographic.pdf'>Click here</a> to find out more.

 2. <a href='https://www.singaporebudget.gov.sg/docs/default-source/budget_2020/download/pdf/fy2020_supplementary_budget_booklet_eng.PDF'>Click here</a> for full details of the Resilience Budget.